 How much would I or my Institution need to pay?

-A one-off fee of £ 220.00 for full fellowship and £180 Associate rate per person would be charged to cover registration, adviser support and assessment.
+A one-off fee of £220 for SDF Fellow and £180 for SDF Associate Fellow per person would be charged to cover registration, adviser support and assessment.

 If I am interested what should I do now?